 Role #3 – Procurement Manager

-Besides, they study the market to identify price trends, the future availability of material and goods, locating vendors, negotiating price, preparing requisitions and procurement orders and maintaining procurement records.
+Besides, they study the market to identify price trends, the future availability of material and goods, locating vendors, negotiating price, preparing requisitions and procurement orders, and maintaining procurement records.
 In a nutshell, this role requires the project manager to have good negotiation skills, communication skills, management skills, market research tactics, and marketing capabilities.
+The procurement management ensures the purchasing and resourcing of the required tools and material for the project within budget.
+Therefore, it is one of the critical project manager roles and responsibilities to complete a project on budget.

 Role #4 – Coordinator